braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 #### Messages in Canvas

 Edit the messages in a Canvas component to control messages that a particular step will send.
 Canvas can send email, mobile, and web push messages, and webhooks to integrate with other systems.
-Similar to campaign messages, you can use certain Liquid templating to personalize your messages.
+Similar to campaigns, you can use certain [Liquid]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid/using_liquid/) templating to personalize your messages.

 {% alert tip %}
 Did you know you can include Canvas component names in your messages and link templates?<br>